Joc Pederson Player Props: Giants vs. Diamondbacks

-The San Francisco Giants, including Joc Pederson and his .563 slugging percentage over his past 10 games, battle starting pitcher Zach Davies and the Arizona Diamondbacks at Oracle Park, Friday at 10:15 PM ET.
+The San Francisco Giants, including Joc Pederson and his .576 slugging percentage over his past 10 games, take on starter Merrill Kelly and the Arizona Diamondbacks at Oracle Park, Saturday at 4:05 PM ET.

 Joc Pederson Game Info & Props vs. the Diamondbacks